 Common use of EVALUATION OF PROPOSALS AND AWARD OF CONTRACT Clause in Contracts

 EVALUATION OF PROPOSALS AND AWARD OF CONTRACT.
 One award will be made to the Offeror (a) whose proposal is technically acceptable and (b) whose technical/price relationship is the most advantageous to the Government.
-All technical evaluation factors including those listed in section 2a(i)-(iii) of these instructions and any additional factors listed in the prospectus when combined, are approximately equal to cost or price.
+All technical evaluation factors including those listed in section 2a(i)-(iii) of these instructions and any additional factors listed in the prospectus when combined, are significantly less important than cost or price.
 The critical factor in making any technical/price trade-off is not the spread between the technical ratings, but rather the significance of that difference.
 The significance of the spread in ratings will be determined on the basis of what that difference might mean in terms of performance and what it would cost the Government to take advantage of it.
 Where technical proposals are determined to be substantially equal, any cost/price advantage to the Government may control award.
 Proposals must be submitted initially on the most favorable terms from a technical and price standpoint which the Offeror can submit to the Government.
 Therefore, the Government reserves the right to award without discussions with the Offerors.
 However, after receipt of initial offers, written or oral discussions may be conducted with all responsible Offerors whose offers are determined to be in the competitive range.
 Discussions conducted after receipt of an offer do not constitute a rejection or counteroffer by the Government.
 Firms lacking a past performance record (new firms or those with no relevant experience within their organization) will be treated as an unknown performance risk, and will receive a neutral rating in this criteria.
 A neutral rating will be established as the average of all other competing Offerors.
 The selection official will base the award decision on a tradeoff between price and non-price factors, comparing the relative risk to the government of poor or non-performance posed by each of the offerors, and making a judgement as to whether or not reduced risk of performance is worth additional cost.
 In some cases this will result in award to a lower ranked but lower priced offer, in other cases award may be to a higher ranked but higher priced offer.
 The Government may, when in its interest, reject any or all offers or waive any informality in offers received.
 A written award mailed (or otherwise furnished) to the successful Offeror shall be deemed to result in a binding contract without further action by either party.
 If an appeal or lawsuit is filed challenging the decision to award this contract or upon determination by the Regional Forester that conditions existing on this stewardship contract are the same as, or nearly the same as, conditions existing on other contract(s) in appeal or litigation, Contracting Officer may delay award or reject all offers.
 If delay in award is for 10 days or more during Normal Operating Season after offer opening, Contracting Officer shall, upon award, adjust the contract term to include additional calendar days in one or more Normal Operating Seasons equal to the actual time lost.

 Appears in 4 contracts